 - Fulfill University requirements for graduate study.

-- Complete 30 months (two and a half academic years) of consecutive full-time advanced study and clinical training at the School of Dentistry.
+- Complete 26 months (two academic years plus a summer session) of consecutive full-time advanced study and clinical training at the School of Dentistry.

 - Complete an approved master’s thesis based on original research completed during the course of study in an area related to endodontics.

-- Must complete the written portion of the American Board of Endodontics examination.
+- Complete the written portion of the American Board of Endodontics examination.

 - Achieve a 3.0 GPA or an overall competence in the student’s field.
 A minimum grade of B must be earned in all work attempted in the master’s program.
 A grade of C or below in two courses will require a faculty review of the student’s progress.
 A third C or below will result in suspension from the program.